State Rep. Diane St. Onge (R-Ft. Wright) announced her resignation on Monday on the floor of the State House of Representatives.

 Governor Matt Bevin has made the following appointments of Northern Kentuckians to state boards and commissions:

 Approximately 12.5 percent of the 3.4 million Kentuckians registered to vote will turn out for next week's primary election, Secretary of State Alison Lundergan Grimes projected Thursday.

-Governor Matt Bevin appointed several people from Northern Kentucky to state boards and commissions in recent weeks.
+Governor Matt Bevin appointed two Northern Kentuckians to state boards and commissions, his office announced on Monday.